radicaled42/https-certificates-local-kubernetes/README.md

 NOW: 2024-10-06 16:24:57.596645011 +0000 UTC m=+4596.946651119%
 ```

-## In conclusion
+If not, well, Kubernetes can be fickle.
+Double-check your CoreDNS settings, cert-manager, and Pebble configuration.
+Or, as is tradition, blame DNS.

-There are many method to make this kind of test.
-This one is one more.
+## Conclusion

-The interesting thing about this one, is that you can correlate with a production evironment.
-Many environment rely on cert-manager using let's encrypt with the Ingress.
+There are a million ways to simulate SSL in Kubernetes.
+This one is just one more.
+The best part?
+You’ve basically recreated a production-like environment with cert-manager, Ingress, and a Let's-Encrypt-but-not-quite cert issuance system.
+And hey, it only took a few hours of troubleshooting, head-scratching, and maybe a little crying.